What is this journal based proficiency exam?

 How do I choose my Ph.D. committee?

 This is a good thing to discuss with your advisor.
-Your committee should have 4 people: your advisor plus two members from the CB grad group and one member outside of the CCB grad group.
+Your committee should have 4 people, which include three members of the Chemistry and Biochemistry grad group and one outside of the grad group.
+One of the members is your advisor and one of the Grad Group members is the Chair of your committee.
 The outside member must be present for exams but need not be present for annual meetings.
 In deciding on committee members, you might think about which faculty have complementary research interests so will be able to give research suggestions.

 What do I do for my annual committee meeting?